Lisa Simpson: Dad, what's a Muppet?

 - Apparently, Chang already had his sock puppet at that point in time, which you can actually see on his muppet in the brief moment it appears in the episode.

-- BOOM Studios all-ages imprint, BOOM Kids, acquired the license in 2009, and have been publishing an ongoing since 2010, as well as various miniseries which put the Muppets in the roles of various stars of literature and mythology.
+- Boom!
+Studios all-ages imprint, Boom!
+Kids, acquired the license in 2009, and published an ongoing since 2010, as well as various miniseries which put the Muppets in the roles of various stars of literature and mythology.
+The comic was cancelled in late 2010, with the final arc being printed by Marvel two years later.

 - Parodied, subverted, lampshaded and everything else in The Musical Avenue Q, which is not by Jim Henson.